Christina Aguilera Is Bangin’ In Rare Pic With Both Her Kids At ‘Addams Family’ Premiere

 The singer also shared an adorable black and white gif of her family snapping to the iconic music from The Addam’s Family theme song.
 Her followers also graced that share with nearly 127,000 “likes” and almost 1,000 comments.

 She also shared plenty of clips from the film’s fun-filled premiere on her Instagram story.
+The Inquisitr previously reported that the singer recently suffered a wardrobe malfunction at a performance during her Las Vegas residency.

 In the movie, Charlize Theron portrays Morticia, Oscar Isaac is Gomez, Chloë Grace Moretz stars as Wednesday, and Finn Wolfhard is Pugsley.
 Notably, Snoop Dogg portrays Cousin Itt in the upcoming film.